Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 ```
 sudo usermod -a -G dialout <your_username>
 ```
-Now do a full session logout, to effect this change.
+To effect this change, now do a full session logout.
 You must either reboot, or log right out of Linux, then log back in again.
 <br>
 <br>